This Middle eastern chicken kabobs are yogurt marinated chicken kebabs, tender and so tasty. These chicken skewers are so popular in the Middle East.

 If you are more into skewers like us, check our latest ground chicken kabobs.

-This is an easy yogurt marinated chicken kebabs recipe that results in a fabulous tender and spicy chicken.
-The marinade of this chicken was inspired by my recipe for Beef Shish Kabob.
+- This is an easy yogurt marinated chicken kebabs recipe that results in a fabulous tender and spicy chicken.
+The marinade of this chicken was inspired by this recipe for Beef Shish Kabob.

-Somehow the combination of yogurt, garlic and lemon never fails me in any grilled meat and this recipe is no difference.
+- The combination of yogurt, garlic, and lemon never fails me in any grilled meat and this recipe is no different.

-In the Middle East grilled meat or kabobs are wildly popular and loved.
-There are tons of recipes out there for it and every family have their own favorite spice mix, yet almost always you'll find yogurt, lemon(sometimes vinegar too) and garlic in the marinade.
+In the Middle East, grilled meat or kabobs are wildly popular and loved.
+There are tons of recipes out there for it and every family has their own favorite spice mix, yet almost always you'll find yogurt, lemon(sometimes vinegar too), and garlic in the marinade.

-Kebab, Kabob or Kabab is a wide variety of grilled meat usually on skewers.
-This includes beef, lamp, chicken and even shrimps.
-Kabobs can but made with ground meat or cut up ones.
+Kebab, Kabob, or Kabab is a wide variety of grilled meat usually on skewers.
+This includes beef, lamb, chicken and even shrimp.
+Kabobs can be made with ground meat or cut up ones.

-Doner Kebab is sort of vertically layered meat like shawarma and being cut off with a long knife while traditional kebab are skewers of ground meat or cubed meat that is grilled.
+Doner Kebab is sort of vertically layered meat like shawarma and cut off with a long knife while traditional kebab is skewers of ground meat or cubed meat that is grilled.

 Absolutely, just do not forget to soak them in water for like 30 minutes before threading and grilling.